gcocatre/caudec/README.md

 ## Features

-* Supported input formats / codecs: WAV, FLAC.
+* Supported input formats / codecs: WAV, AIFF, CAF, FLAC, WavPack, Monkey's Audio, Apple Lossless.
-* Supported output formats / codecs: WAV, FLAC, lossyWAV, MP3 (LAME), Ogg Vorbis.
+* Supported output formats / codecs: all of the above, as well as lossyWAV / lossyFLAC / lossyWV, MP3, Ogg Vorbis, Opus, Musepack.
 * Transcoding to several different codecs at once is possible.
 In that case, decoding of input files is done only once.
 * Metadata is preserved (as much as possible) from one codec to another.
-* Multiprocess Replaygain scanner for FLAC, MP3, Ogg Vorbis.
+* Multiprocess Replaygain scanner for FLAC, WavPack, Monkey's Audio, MP3, Ogg Vorbis.

 ## Requirements